wieslawsoltes/Dock/docs/dock-faq.md

 **Can I cancel switching the active dockable or closing a dock?**

-Dock currently raises `ActiveDockableChanged` only *after* the active dockable has been updated, so the change cannot be cancelled.
-Likewise there is no pre-close event for dockables.
-The only cancellable closing hook is `WindowClosing`, which is fired when a host window is about to close.
-Set the `Cancel` property on the event arguments to keep the window open:
+Use the `ActiveDockableChanging` event to intercept focus changes and `DockableClosing` to intercept closing a dockable.
+Set the `Cancel` property on the event arguments to abort the operation.
+The `WindowClosing` event is still fired when a host window is about to close:

 ```csharp
 factory.WindowClosing += (_, args) =>